thorbenortmann/POSTER_V2/README.md

 - shm-size is somewhat arbitrary.
 However, the default of 64 MB was too low.
 - For the container to use my GPUs, I installed the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+- I worked on a host machine with
+Ubuntu 22.04,
+Docker 27.3.1,
+CUDA 12.2,
+cuDNN 8.9.5,
+Nvidia Container Toolkit 1.16.2 and had an Nvidia GeForce RTX 3090 GPU.
 ---

 # POSTER V2: A simpler and stronger facial expression recognition network